 How to bake pecan pie cheesecake bars

-How to make the graham cracker pecan crust
+How to make the graham cracker crust with chopped pecans

 First you start with the graham cracker pecan crust.